sunarmed/EC601-p4-report/README.md

 # EC601-p4-report
+Review on DEFCON 2020,2021
+Focusing on the privacy
-How hard is it too dupoicate a person?
+How hard is it too duplicate a person?

+## Trend
+What topics are the most important these two years?

 ## Define
 what level of information is representative as an person?
 What comprise of your digital identity?

 In terms of significance and severity, I personally divide the digital identity into 4 levels.
 * Level 1
 Know your home address, jobs, habits, interest, sexual orientation, political tendnecy, style, shopping history
 * Level 2
 ID number(social security number, driver's license, passport), health record, browser history
 * Level 3
 Social media account, face apperance, voice, email, cloud storage,
 * Level 4
 Control Credit card, Bank account, mobile phone, cryptocurrency, Smart Home Device